hemanthpruthvi/PyAstroPol/paper.md

 # Summary

-Polarization analysis is one of the key aspects of optical system analysis in astronomy (). `PyAstroPol` package is meant to provide a means to analyze the polarization properties of a given optical system with relative ease and very limited dependencies.
-The one simple goal is to calculate the Mueller matrix of a given optical system.
+Polarization analysis is one of the key aspects of optical system analysis in astronomy (e.g., @TMT_2015 ; @DKIST_2016 ). `PyAstroPol` package provides a means to analyze the polarization properties of a given optical system with relative ease and very limited dependencies.
+The one simple goal is to calculate the Mueller matrix (e.g., @Gil_2016_MullMatAppr) of the optical system.
 It can be easily distributed along with polarization calibration routines.
-It incorporates commonly used optics in astronomy such as off-axis mirrors, mirrors with central hole, astronomical source that can be placed by using its declination and hour angle and multi-layer coatings.
+It incorporates commonly used optics in astronomy such as off-axis mirrors, mirrors with central hole, multi-layer coatings, and astronomical source that can be placed by using its declination and hour angle.
 Albeit there are several limitations, these features should cover a large set of polarization analysis related applications.
-The salient features and limitations are listed below.
+The limitations and salient features are listed below.

 Important Limitations :
 * All the analysis uses strictly ray treatment.
 Hence, all the limitations of the rays optics are to be born in mind.